sambaran69/robotSim/README.md

 Before beginning work, a developer must set up the development environment on their machine including the necessary tools and frameworks to support the development process.
 The environment requirements are noted below:
 * [Node.js](http://nodejs.org/download/) - the application platform - download and run the Windows Installer (if using a different OS, download the appropriate installer).
 This will install the Node.js JavaScript platform and engine as well as the Node Package Manager (npm).
 * [Git](http://git-scm.com/downloads) - distributed version control system (DVCS) - download and install the Git client for Windows (if using a different OS, download the appropriate installer).
-* [GitHub](https://github.com/) - MEDSEEK currently uses GitHub to manage the _MEDSEEK API_ source code.
+* [GitHub](https://github.com/) - This solution uses GitHub to manage the source code.
 GitHub is a hosted SCM solution and it requires an authenticated account.
 You may use your own personal GitHub account.

 ### Application Dependencies
 * [Node.js](http://nodejs.org/) - application platform built on Chrome's JavaScript runtime